ItsNotGoodName/selfhost-debian-guide/debian.md

 Go to <https://www.debian.org/distrib/netinst> and download by clicking on 'Small CDs or USB sticks'.

 Boot to your iso and begin your install.
-Set install tools to ssh server and basic utils.
+Set software selection to SSH Server and standard system utilities.

 After installation, login as root.